django-q2/django-q2/docs/configure.rst

 time_zone
 ~~~~~~~

 The timezone that is used for task scheduling.
-This can be used if you want to use a different timezone than Django handles in the app.
-It will also fix DST issues.
-Defaults to `settings.TIME_ZONE` if `TZ` is enabled.
+Use this if you are having issue with DST.
+The scheduler uses UTC to calculate the next date and will therefore ignore any DST changes.
+This will cause 1 hour or 0.5 hour changes in the schedule when time is moved one hour ahead or back.
+Defaults to `settings.TIME_ZONE` if `USE_TZ` is enabled.

 .. _ack_failures: